Kellur0/Kellur0/README.md

 ## 💼 What I'm Working On

-- 🤖 Developing machine learning models for fraud detection using real-world insurance claim data
+- 📊 Building dashboards for financial and operational reporting
-- 📊 Building dashboards with Power BI and Tableau for financial and operational reporting
+- 🤖 Exploring AI-driven analytics and real-time data solutions
-- 🧠 Learning more about AI-driven analytics and real-time data pipelines
+- 🧠 Enhancing predictive models for business decision-making

 ## 🧰 Tech Stack